 How to Prune a Ginkgo

 Young ginkgo trees benefit from an annual pruning during the dormant season.
 This will help it develop a nice shape and a solid, strong limb structure.

 Before trimming ginkgo trees, be sure you understand the growth habit of the varieties.
 Each variety of gingko has its own natural contour.
 For instance, columnar trees grow up in a narrow, column-like shape.
 Other varieties grow out more and have a pyramidal or umbrella shape.
 This will help guide some of your cuts.

 Ginkgo should have a single vertical leader, so trim out any branches that seem to be competing with the main trunk.
 You may also see suckers – small, upright stems, growing from the ground.
 You can trim these away.

-Once your ginkgo is taller than about 6 feet (2 meters), you can slow down regular pruning.
+Once your ginkgo is taller than about 6 feet (2 m.), you can slow down regular pruning.
 It should maintain its shape at this point and will only need broken or dead branches removed going forward.
 When you prune, remove dead wood and dying branches with clean, sterilized cutting tools.
 Trim out any diseased branches as well.
 Never top a ginkgo or any other tree.